-15 Entry Criteria Usually a second-class honours degree (2:2) (or overseas equivalent) in a relevant subject and/or relevant professional training and language teaching experience.
-If English is not your first language, you will need an English language qualification (IELTS 6.5 or equivalent with minimum 6.0 in sub-sets) completed within the last 2 years, unless you can provide evidence that you have completed a degree in an English-speaking university.
-An interview may be required.
-You may also be asked to complete a short written task of no more than 500 words.
-You must provide 2 references, at least 1 of which should be an academic reference.
+15 Entry Criteria Usually a second-class honours degree (2:2) (or overseas equivalent) in a relevant sub- and/or relevant professional training and language teaching experience.
+If English is not your first language, you will need an English language qualification (IEL or equivalent with minimum 6.0 in sub-sets) completed within the last 2 years, unless can provide evidence that you have completed a degree in an English-speaking universion You must provide 2 references, at least 1 of which should be an academic reference.